Mary Cummins, Real Estate Appraiser, Animal Advocates, Los Angeles, California

 Today March 11, 2024 Marcia Fudge announced her resignation as the head of the Housing and Urban Development (HUD) Department via email.
 Her resignation will be effective March 22, 2024.
 Below is Marcia Fudge's press release about her departure as the Secretary of Housing in President Joe Biden's White House cabinet.
 The press release also includes a list of her alleged achievements. https://www.hud.gov/press/press_releases_media_advisories/HUD_No_24_048

 The New York Times posted an article about Marcia Fudge's departure. https://www.nytimes.com/2024/03/11/us/politics/marcia-fudge-hud-resigns.html The article stated that President Joe Biden told his Department heads last fall that he wanted them to either leave quickly or stay on until after the election.
 Marcia Fudge promised she would stay then all of a sudden she "resigned" with "mixed emotions."
 Just March 7, 2024 the White House stated they had a cabinet in place that will stay for the election then four days later she resigned.
 Many question giving only 11 days notice to leave a cabinet position.
 One other cabinet member Eric Lander stepped down due to reports of bullying staff.
 Maybe that was also Fudge's issue.
 Fudge stated "I do believe strongly that I have done just about everything I could do at HUD for this administration as we go into this crazy silly season of an election."
+"Silly election season" makes one thinks she believes her departure is politically motivated.
 Maybe her ouster has to do with the Dept being audited and/or the campaign and election.
 In the NY Times article she stated she wants to spend more time with her 92 year old mother.
 If that were true, she would have left a while ago.
 I saw her at the State of the Union address happily shaking everyone's hands.
 No one knows the real reason but some have possible explanations for the quick unexpected departure.

 My personal issue with Marcia Fudge is the outright lies she told the American people.
 Fudge's lies hurt everyone in the US because millions were diverted to "fix" a problem that doesn't exist.
 That money should have been used to fix the real problem which is income inequality which doesn't even fall under her department.
 She also defamed and attacked real estate appraisers in the process.

-Fudge promoted the false narrative of the "old white racist male" appraiser lowballing blacks and Latinos without any proof whatsoever.
+Fudge promoted the false narrative of the "old white racist male" appraiser low-balling blacks and Latinos without any proof whatsoever.
 I believe it's because she is racist.
 She promoted the false and totally misleading paper from Andre Perry's book "Know Your Price."
 Fudge insisted on stating the lie as fact that live appraisers "low ball" the appraisal values of blacks and Latinos and caused them to lose $156,000,000,000 in home equity.
 American Enterprise Institute AEI proved that Andre Perry's paper was totally false.

 The real issue is income inequality among whites, blacks, Latinos.
 People who make more money buy more expensive homes.
 They also buy more expensive cars.
 Whites make more money than blacks, Latinos so they buy and own more expensive homes in more expensive areas.
 The correlation between value of white and black homes is income and not race.
 Appraisers have nothing to do with income inequality.
 We appraisers didn't even make the appraisals used in Perry's paper.
 Perry used totally inaccurate robot Zillow values!
 Appraisers generally don't even know the race of the homeowners or borrowers.